alexculea/Browsor/README.md

-# Browser Selector - desktop app for Windows 10
+# Browsor: browser selector desktop app for Windows 10

 A tool that registers as the default system browser prompting you to select one of the installed ones to open the URL.
 Works whenever you open a link from any desktop app.